dimmonn/gameBox/README.md

 ### Upcoming Tasks

-* **De-couple the shuffle algorithm from the game object**, shuffle has to be injected and shall follow some strategy design pattern (similar to algorithm context implemented here), so we can use any shuffle algorithm we needed
+* **De-couple the shuffle algorithm from the game object**, shuffle has to be injected and shall follow some strategy design pattern (similar to algorithm context implementation here), so we can use any shuffle algorithm we needed